yuejiaointel/scikit-learn-intelex/doc/sources/distributed-mode.rst

       pip install impi_rt

-  Using other MPI backends (e.g. OpenMPI) requires building |intelex| from source with that backend.
+  Using other MPI backends (e.g. OpenMPI) requires building |sklearnex| from source with that backend.

-Note that |intelex| supports GPU offloading to speed up MPI operations.
+Note that |sklearnex| supports GPU offloading to speed up MPI operations.
 This is supported automatically with some MPI backends, but in order to use GPU offloading with Intel MPI, it is required to set the environment variable ``I_MPI_OFFLOAD`` to ``1`` (providing data on device without this may lead to a runtime error):